deNBI/cloud-portal-client/README.md

 _**Attention**_: You need to create your own `Server.pem`, for testing / play around purposes **only**.

 ### create certificates

-To create your own certificates follow the instructions on this Website: [certificates](https://thrift.apache.org/test/keys)
+To create your own certificates follow the instructions on this Website: [thrift certificates](https://thrift.apache.org/test/keys)

 ### installing required libraries